The new website allows you to interact with your community and add your own touch to the lives of others in the Drayton Valley region.

 Does the Town of Drayton Valley spray for dandelions?

 The Town of Drayton Valley does not spray for dandelions.
-The Town does spray for prohibited noxious weeds in compliance with the Alberta Week Control Act.
+The Town does spray for prohibited noxious weeds in compliance with the Alberta Weed Control Act.
 The Town yearly appoints weed inspectors to enforce compliance with the Alberta Weed Control Act.

 For a list of the Prohibited Noxious Weeds and Noxious Weeds Identification Guide: Click Here